 I probably work on my businesses about 15 hours every day.
 Somewhere around 100 hours a week maybe?

 I split my day up in to 3 parts one for each business and then the 3rd is for work I do for Muaythai Australia and Urban.

-I also unfortunately have had to sacrifice my personal life to fit it all in especially around fight time as my training intensifies because i train 2 time a day
+I also unfortunately have had to sacrifice my personal life to fit it all in especially around fight time as my training intensifies because during fight camp I train 2-3 times a day

 Tell us about your fighting, elaborate on how you began and the transition from training for fun into fighting.
 How important is Muay Thai in your life?

 At the time of my first fight, I was training at Masa in Miami under Jason Hawker.
-A fight came up at my weight and he put it to me to see if I wanted to just jump in and have a go.
-I thought, why not!… I wanted to put what i had learnt in the past 4 years of training into practice to see where I was at.
+A fight came up at my weight and he put it to me to see if I wanted to just “jump in and have a go”.
+I thought, why not!… I wanted to put what I had learned in the past 4 years of training, into practice to see where I was at.
 “I’ll just have 1 fight” I had thought…nothing more…